Kleidukos/munihac-2024-effectful/slides.md

 ### When you're a pure lambda calculus girl living in a pure lambda calculus world, life in plastic _is_ indeed fantastic!

 :::notes
-You can do a lot with the generated code, like re-organise it, inline it, anticipate what it will do and replace function calls
+You can do a lot with the generated code, like re-organise it, inline it, anticipate what it will do and replace function calls.
+Inlining becomes easier as well, when you know for a fact that.
 :::

 ---